Elections in Sudan

 In typical elections, Sudan elects on a national level head of state – the president – and a legislature.
 In the election of 2010, there were two presidential elections, one for the Presidency of the Republic of Sudan and one for the Presidency of the Government of Southern Sudan.
-Elections for the unicameral, 360-member National Assembly were last held in April 2015.
+Elections for the National Assembly were last held in 2015.

 The National Legislature whose members were chosen in mid-2005 had two chambers.
-The National Assembly (Majlis Watani) consisted of 450 appointed members who represented the government, former rebels, and other opposition political parties.
-The Council of States (Majlis Welayat) had 50 members who were indirectly elected by state legislatures.
-All members of the National Legislature served six-year terms.
+The National Assembly (Majlis Watani) had 426 members who represented the government, former rebels, and other opposition political parties.
+The Council of States (Majlis Welayat) had 32 members who were indirectly elected by state legislatures.
+All members of the National Legislature served five-year terms.

-In the early twenty-first century, Sudan was a dominant-party state with the National Congress in power.
+In the early twenty-first century, Sudan was a dominant-party state with the National Congress Party in power.
 Opposition parties were allowed, but were widely considered to have no real chance of gaining power.

 On 11 April 2019, Sudan was taken over by a military junta after the military seized power from the President in a coup.
-Federal elections were tentatively scheduled for 2022 under the 2019 Sudanese transition to democracy deal.
+Federal elections were tentatively scheduled for 2023 under the 2019 Sudanese transition to democracy deal.
+However, since 15 April 2023, plans for an election have been stalled due to the ongoing civil war.